An inquisitive mind, intellectual rigor, and the ability to apply scientific principles to clinical problems.

 We define our research activities broadly because of the many needs of our patients and students, as well as our community.
 Our research includes quantitative and qualitative investigations of health and disease that address basic science mechanisms of disease; the development of new diagnostic and therapeutic strategies; the assessment of outcomes of new and existing health practices including economic and human costs; as well as the assessment of educational strategies.
 Our research activities also provide training for students and house officers to better prepare them for the challenges and changes they will encounter in their careers.

-The Divisions of Internal Medicine include: Cardiology; Diabetes, Endocrinology and Metabolism; Gastroenterology and Hepatology; General Internal Medicine; Geriatrics and Gerontology; Infectious Diseases; Nephrology; Oncology and Hematology; Pulmonary, Critical Care, Sleep and Allergy Medicine; and Rheumatology and Immunology.
+The Divisions of Internal Medicine include: Allergy and Immunology, Cardiology; Diabetes, Endocrinology and Metabolism; Gastroenterology and Hepatology; General Internal Medicine; Geriatrics, Gerontology and Palliative Medicine; Infectious Diseases; Nephrology; Oncology and Hematology; Pulmonary, Critical Care, and Sleep Medicine; and Rheumatology and Immunology.
 Each division has individual representation on the department's Internal Medicine Research Council.

 Internal Medicine Vice Chair for Research: Ted Mikuls, MD

 For more information about research in the Department of Internal Medicine, including summer research programs, contact Shannon Thomsen, Research Program Associate at (402) 559-4875 or by email.